dylanaraps/wal/README.md

 Flags:
   -a                      Set terminal background transparency. *Only works in URxvt* -c                      Delete all cached colorschemes.
+  -f '/path/to/colors'    Load colors directly from a colorscheme file.
   -h                      Display this help page.
   -i '/path/to/dir'       Which image to use.
      '/path/to/img.jpg'